Oven Roast Garlic Pork Chops with Potatoes and Carrots

 Video: Oven Roast Pork Chops Recipe with Garlic:

-Because t’s always about the sauce!
-The delicious sticky garlic sauce is a combination of sweet and savory, which baked into the pork chops and the vegetables and gives an absolutely great texture and flavor.
+Why are these pork chops so good?
+Because it’s always about the sauce!
+The delicious sticky garlic sauce is a combination of sweet and savory, which gets baked into the tender pork chops.
+By adding the vegetables , it makes the recipe a complete meal.
 When the sticky garlic sauce bakes on the roast pork chops, each bite is juicy and super flavorful.
 Above all, they turned out great and everyone in our test kitchen we’re extremely well fed for lunch.
-Click Here for All Our –> Easy Pork Recipes
+We love baking the chops a little hotter so we can get a nice charred crust on the pork chops.
+When the sauce caramelizes a bit, this is what gives a great char.

 Once you learn how to bake pork chops in our marinade, you’ll want to use it for other recipes too!